 What should you pay attention to when buying an excavator?

-Toys for older children often contain smaller parts or accessories and we don't want that for small kids of course.
+Toys for older children often contains smaller parts or accessories and of course we don't want that for small kids.

 With DUPLO, for example, you can be sure that it is suitable for children between the ages of 2 and a little older.

-Do you prefer a manually movable excavator for your child, one on batteries or perhaps remotely controlled?
+Would you prefer a manually movable one for your child? excavator, one on batteries or perhaps remote-controlled?